isabella232/rtos-docs-pr.it-it/rtos-docs/netx-duo/netx-duo-dns/chapter3.md

 ### <a name="description"></a>Descrizione

-Questo servizio crea e Inizializza una cache DNS.
+Questo servizio crea e inizializza una cache DNS.

 ### <a name="input-parameters"></a>Parametri di input